-Eleven men lost their lives in the Deepwater Horizon disaster.1 Within moments of the disaster, calculations were being made, including expected liabilities for the lives of these men.
-In addition to this computation, calculations would have been made about the probable distribution of liability, since the rig was being operated by the oil services company Transocean on behalf of BP.
-At the time of the explosion none of the markets listing BP's shares-New York, London and Frankfurt-was open.
-Nonetheless, market participants would have been speculating on the possible costs to the company and the reaction of their fellow participants.
-These costs would reduce expected earnings and could increase the risk to earnings.
+Eleven men lost their lives in the Deepwater Horizon disaster.
+Within moments of the disaster, calculations were being made, including expected liabilities for the lives of these men.
+In addition to this calculation, calculations would have been made about the probable distribution of liability, since the rig was being operated by the oil services company Transocean on behalf of BP.
+The explosion occurred at 9:45PM.
+None of the markets listing BP's shares - New York, London and Frankfurt - were open.
+Nonetheless, market participants would have been speculating on the possible costs to the company and anticipating the reaction of their fellow participants.
+The probably costs would reduce expected earnings and could increase the risk to earnings.
+The speculations of others would be greater or less than those of any particular participant.
+All had the same goal - market-beating returns - but would generate a range of valuations that would have to enacted through buying and selling.